 EHMS’s board of directors is elected each year at the annual meeting.
-The current chairman of the board is Kristian Ruokonen.
-Other members of the board are Christoffer Warelius and Hannu Hartikainen.
+The current chairman of the board is Christoffer Warelius.
+Other members of the board are Venla Kupiainen, Eliisa Kuusama and Nadia Partala.

 We welcome visitors to our training from all over the world.
 Please do not hesitate to contact us if you are interested in traveling to train with us in Helsinki.

-The EHMS training hall is located at Fonseenintie 4.
+The EHMS training hall is located at Beckerintie 2.
 Journey Planner is helpful when traveling in Helsinki with public transport.